-Fluoxetine Capsules should only be used in children and adolescents aged 8 to 18 years for the treatment of moderate to severe major depressive episodes (in combination with psychological therapy) and it should not be used to treat other conditions.
+Patients under 18 have an increased risk of side-effects such as suicide attempt, suicidal thoughts and hostility (predominantly aggression, oppositional behaviour and anger) when they take this class of medicines.
+Fluoxetine capsules should only be used in children and adolescents aged 8 to 18 years for the treatment of moderate to severe major depressive episodes (in combination with psychological therapy) and it should not be used to treat other

-Additionally, only limited information concerning the long-term safety of Fluoxetine Capsules on growth, puberty, mental, emotional and behavioural development in this age group is available.
-Fluoxetine may slow growth or possibly delay sexual maturity.

-Despite this, and if you are a patient under 18, your doctor may prescribe Fluoxetine Capsule for moderate to severe major depressive episodes in combination with psychological therapy because, he/she decides that this is in your best interests.
-If your doctor has prescribed Fluoxetine Capsules for a patient under 18 and you want to discuss this, please go back to your doctor.
-You should inform your doctor if any of the symptoms listed above develop or worsen when patients under 18 are taking Fluoxetine Capsules.
+Additionally, only limited information concerning the long-term safety of fluoxetine on growth, puberty, mental, emotional and behavioural development in this age group is available.
+Despite this, your doctor may prescribe fluoxetine capsules for patients under 18 for moderate to severe major depressive episodes in combination with psychological therapy because he/she decides that this is in your best interests.
+If your doctor has prescribed fluoxetine capsules for patients under 18 and you want to discuss this, please go back to your doctor.
+You should inform your doctor if any of the symptoms listed above develop or worsen when patients under 18 are taking fluoxetine capsules.

-Fluoxetine Capsules should not be used in the treatment of children under the age of 8 years.
+Fluoxetine capsules should not be used in the treatment of children under the age of 8 years.